 The doors and trim are not usually painted at the same time as the walls.
 They are painted with semi-gloss or satin paint, which is more resistant to wear and tear than wall paint.
 Another reason not to paint the doors is to save money.
 Trim painting is more time-consuming and costly.
 Painters rarely estimate the size of doors because most of them come in standard sizes and styles.
 It is more practical to count them and price them by the unit.
 Office baseboards are typically constructed of vinyl or carpet.
 Wood baseboards are occasionally found.

 Some doors require more preparation than others, particularly those that are damaged or peeling.

-Call JXF Painting Service at (647) 889-7967 for a complete proposal and specific price for your project.
+Call JXF Painting Service at (647) 889-7967 for a complete proposal and a specific price for your project.
 A representative from our company will carefully estimate your project and offer you a complete proposal.

-In fact, we believe that before inviting painting contractors to bid, facility managers should consider prequalifying them.
+We believe that before inviting painting contractors to bid, facility managers should consider prequalifying them.
 By eliminating administrative work, you will be able to focus on what is important to you and your organization during the bidding process.
 Please consider adding JXF Painting Service to your list of eligible bidders.